 California FCCLA is the pre-professional organization for FCS students that is integral to CFS and FCSRO instructional programs and builds leaders for families, communities, and careers.
 California FCCLA provides co-curricular leadership and career development opportunities based on classroom instruction.
 Effective programs employ California FCCLA as a teaching strategy for developing interpersonal, leadership, citizenship, and career skills.

-This program is administered by Dr. Lloyd McCabe, manager of the Agriculture Education & Family and Consumer Sciences Office.
+This program is administered by Charles Parker, manager of the Agriculture Education & Family and Consumer Sciences Office.
 For more information, please contact Family and Consumer Sciences staff at 916-319-0890 or go to the Family and Consumer Sciences web page or California FCCLA .